Skip to Content

 Best historic hotels right on the doorstep of the Towers: Hotel Las Torres

-If you want to get as close as possible to the Towers themselves, don’t miss staying overnight at Hotel Las Torres ($450 USD double B&B), one of the oldest hotels in the park and which sits right beside the trailhead for the Towers hike.
+If you want to get as close as possible to the Towers themselves, don’t miss staying overnight at Hotel Las Torres ($2,890 USD double all-inclusive), one of the oldest hotels in the park and which sits right beside the trailhead for the Towers hike.

 Well, it’s not actually in the park: the land this hotel sits on belongs to a local family who bought it decades before the national park became something of a global adventure travel destination – and have since converted all of the land into a private reserve to help support sustainability.